-- 4(k) The early childhood educator demonstrates the application of theories and educational models in early childhood education and special education practices. - 4(I) The early childhood educator applies developmentally appropriate practices to facilitate growth towards developmental milestones and emerging foundational skills. - 4(m) The early childhood educator differentiates practices for the acquisition of skills in English language arts, science, mathematics, social studies, the arts, health, safety, nutrition, and physical education for children from birth through age 2, ages 3-5, and grades K-3.
+- 4(a) The early childhood educator understands theories, history, and models that provide the basis for early childhood education and early childhood special education practices. - 4(b) The early childhood educator aligns curriculum with Idaho's Early Learning eGuidelines and individual children's needs, along with the Idaho Content Standards and other early learning standards.
+The early learning childhood educator also understands and is current in academic domains, including English language arts, science, mathematics, social studies, the arts, health, safety, nutrition, physical education and other disciplines applicable to their certification.